quentintaranpino/nostrcheck-server/CONFIG.md

 "environment" : "development"
 ```

 This setting defines the environment in which the application is running.
 By default, it is set to "development".
 In this mode, the application does not perform NIP98 authentication checks, making it useful for testing purposes.
-However, for security reasons, it is crucial to switch this setting to "production" before deploying a server to the public.
+However, **for security reasons, it is crucial to switch this setting to "production" before deploying a server to the public**.
 In "production" mode, the application will enforce NIP98 authentication checks as an additional security measure.

 ## Server